shauninman/MinUI/PAKS.md

 # Caveats

 MinUI currently only supports the RGB565 pixel format.
-This means no ppsspp core (and probably others).
+This means no ppsspp core (and probably others) for now.

 ...